-If, however, it is preferred to not have to enter a password for a parameter change, it is possible to define a blank password for the respective access level.
+If, however, it is preferred to change parameters without entering a password, it is possible to define a blank password for the respective access level.
 But be aware that this can be a potential security risk.

 3.5 Function Keys